Business Valuation: It’s Not The Size Of The Ship, It’s The Motion In The Ocean

 Business Owners Should Not Be Concentrating On A Valuation Today, But In What Steps Are Required To Drive Best Value Tomorrow

 What really matters to a buyer is not some cock’n’bull valuation based on sector multiples (or other mythical creatures), but the core strength and sustainability of the target business.
-Even a set of sparkly accounts have their limitations, because they provide a record of what happened in the past (and with fast moving sectors, a distant past) not what could happen in the future.
+Even a set of sparkly accounts have their limitations because they provide a record of what happened in the past (and with fast moving sectors, a distant past) not what could happen in the future.

 What anchors and enhances value are ongoing management and operational features where internal changes can help shift a sale multiple from low to high.
-Even than, value is often driven by the strategic imperatives of a buyer and finding that ideal buyer, is often as much about good timing, as about good judgment
+Even then, value is often driven by the strategic imperatives of a buyer and finding that ideal buyer, is often as much about good timing, as about good judgment

 This Valuation Driver helps to illustrate some of the key operational considerations that can help enhance that sale multiple.

 Conclusion: Business Valuation